sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     <h3> Extra: Building an image with a browser interface </h3>

     In this exercise, we will use a different base image (`rocker/rstudio:4`), and we'll install the same packages.
-[Rstudio server](https://posit.co/download/rstudio-server/) is a nice browser interface that you can use for a.o. programming in R. With the image we are creating we will be able to run Rstudio server inside a container.
+[Rstudio server](https://posit.co/download/rstudio-server/) is a nice browser interface that you can use for a.o.
+(Aspect Oriented) programming in R. With the image we are creating we will be able to run Rstudio server inside a container.
 Check out the `Dockerfile`:

     ```dockerfile
     FROM rocker/rstudio:4